-If you have questions about the information included in this handbook or any other aspect of the program at Oneonta Elementary School, please call the school office 205-543-1515.
+If you have questions about the information included in this handbook or any other aspect of the program at Oneonta City Schools, please call the appropriate school office or Board of Education.
 Please remember that we want to provide the best possible educational program for our students.
 With your help and assistance, we can achieve that goal.